+First of all, in order to describe the differences in the health status based on the health insurance we inspect the ordered class probabilities for the self-reported health status for individuals with and without a private health insurance contract.
+The descriptive results are reported in Table \ref{tab:nhismain} below, including statistical evidence for the differences between the two groups.
+The descriptive evidence suggests that individuals with health insurance have a higher probability to be in excellent or very good health condition and at the same time have a lower probability to be in good or fair health condition.
+This evidence is both statistically precise and economically relevant.
+Furthermore, individuals with health insurance seem to have also a lower probability to be in poor health condition.
+However the evidence for that is less pronounced, both in statistical as well as in economic terms.

+Next, in order to investigate the differences in the health status based on the health insurance we estimate the ordered choice probabilities for the self-reported health status conditional on having a private health insurance contract and further socio-economic characteristics using the \textit{Ordered Forest} and the ordered logit and evaluate the corresponding marginal effects.
+Table \ref{tab:effects} contains the estimated \ul{mean marginal} effects for each outcome class for all covariates together with the associated standard errors, t-values, p-values as well as conventional significance levels for both the \textit{Ordered Forest} as well as the ordered logit.\footnote{The results for the marginal effects at mean are available in Appendix \ref{AppendixME}.}

 In general, we see similar patterns in terms of the effect sizes and effect direction for both the \textit{Ordered Forest} and the ordered logit.
-However, we do observe more variability in terms of the effect direction in case of the \textit{Ordered Forest} as we would also expect given the flexibility argument discussed above.
-In terms of uncertainty of the effects the weight-based inference seems to be more conservative than the delta method used in the ordered logit.
-Nevertheless, we also detect very precise effects which are not discovered by the ordered logit.
+However, we do observe more variability in terms of the effect direction in case of the \textit{Ordered Forest} as we would also expect given the flexibility arguments discussed above.
+In terms of uncertainty of the effects the weight-based inference seems to be \ul{slightly} more conservative than the delta method used in the ordered logit.
+Nevertheless, \ul{the \textit{Ordered Forest}} also detects very precise effects which are not discovered by the ordered logit.